Selected Bengali Poetry

 An introduction to Binoy Majumdar's poetry

 Binoy Majumdar (1934-2006) was a brilliant, eccentric, obscure and controversial poet whose life and work await chapters of penetrating research.
-Binoy is an extremely rare poet – it is hard to find a parallel in the western hemisphere.
-There is an intense purity in his work in which geometry, mathematics, and scientific logic couple with a unique lyric genre.
-Despite being a fine and talented engineer, a brilliant, innovative mathematician, a polyglot ( in all modes of use he was fluent in Bengali, English and Russian) and an even more brilliant poet, Binoy led a rather distraught and disoriented life of extreme poverty and isolation.
-He probably suffered from schziophrenia and/or related mental disorders which was hastened by failed one-sided love (for Gayatri Chakravorty Spivak) and attempted suicide several times in his life.
-In the 1990s, the state government of West Bengal, upon request from his literary cohorts, provided some support.
+Binoy is an extremely rare poet it is hard to find a parallel in the western hemisphere.
+The intense purity with which geometry, mathematics, science and logistics fill the bone-marrow of his poetry, marks his rare genre.
+Despite being a fine and talented engineer, a brilliant, innovative mathematician and an even more brilliant poet, Binoy led a rather distraught and disoriented life of extreme poverty.
+Failed by one-sided love (for Gayatri Chakraborty), he lost his mental composure and attempted suicide several times in his life.
+At times, he would turn violently schizophrenic.
+In the 1990s, the state government of West Bengal, upon request from fellow poets, provided some support.
 It didn't restore his physical and mental health.
-However, during his stay in the state-run hospital, he wrote a book of skeletal poems - haspatale lekha kobitaguchchho (Hospital Poems) which won him the prestigious national poetry award (Sahitya Academy Purashhkaar) in the last year of his life.
-He remained largely estranged and unnoticed outside the teeming ambience of the Bengali poetry scene for decades.
-Today, however, after his demise, Binoy is beginning to attract a huge following among younger poets.
+However, during his stay at the state-run hospital, he wrote a book -"haaspaataale lekhaa kabitaaguchchha' (Hospital Poems) which won him the prestigious national poetry award (Sahitya Academy Purashhkaar).
+Today, Binoy has a huge following among poets three or four decades younger.

 New POEMS